Have you been the victim of unfair labor practices while working for a Darden Restaurant? Consider joining the class action lawsuit.

 How to Join

 All current or former servers at an Olive Garden, Red Lobster, Longhorn Steakhouse, Bahama Breeze, or Seasons 52 restaurants employed at any time from August 2009 to the present can learn about the resources and legal options available to them and participate in this case.
-To participate in this case, we ask that you complete the complementary case evaluation form.
+To participate in this case, we ask that you complete the Notice and Consent forms.